Historic Fairy Caves

 In 1897 Darrow blasted a tunnel from the innermost part of the known cave to the open air looking down on the Roaring Fork Valley and the Colorado River.
 Visitors today can stand on the same platform that Darrow built and named Exclamation Point.
 Visitors get to this balcony on the Historic Fairy Caves Tour by stepping onto an outdoor platform on a steep cliff high up on Iron Mountain.
 The view is breathtaking and extends for miles both east and west.

 At the time Darrow was developing the site as a tourist destination, the scientific community knew little about the preservation of caves.
 Unfortunately, when heat and outside air are allowed into a cave as was done with the portion of the cave known as the Fairy Caves, the cave stops growing and living.
-Darrow’s sons operated the cave until 1917.
-On the eve of America’s entry into World War I, the Darrows closed the caves to the public.
-The Historic Fairy Caves were closed for 82 years until the current owners, Steve and Jeanne Beckley, using contemporary scientific cave preservation methods, opened them to the public in 1999.
+Darrow’s sons operated the cave until 1915.
+The Historic Fairy Caves were closed for more than 80 years until the current owners, Steve and Jeanne Beckley, using contemporary scientific cave preservation methods, opened them to the public in 1999.
 Today’s visitors will experience both Historic Fairy Caves and the living Glenwood Caverns sections of the cave that have been protected and preserved by the Beckleys.
 The living caves are moist, maintain a constant 52 degrees and continue to grow the stunning crystalline formations.
 Although the Historic Fairy Caves had been damaged by neglect, since the Beckleys have owned them and applied rigorous preservation methods, they are growing once again.

 Note: Acknowledgement for his work and thanks to Jim Nelson, Glenwood Springs historian, author of Glenwood Caverns and the Historic Fairy Caves.